FindMeCP/FindMe/README.md

 helps you find your friends without any effort.
 The FindMe app is useful for all ages, but we are specifically targetting collegiates.

+## Member Work Distribution
+- Jordi: Map modes, turn off location sharing, showing shared user's location
+- Shirley: Fix side navigation bar, user interface
+- Will: Phone authentication registration/log in, syncing contacts, making requests to share location.

 ## User Stories

 **Required** functionality: User can

-- [] Find friend's location, and friend can Find user's location.
-- [] Stop seeing friend's location
+- [] Sign up, log in, and log out of the FindMe app.
+- [] Remained signed in across app restarts.
+- [X] See the user's location on a Google Maps SDK map.
+- [] Make or receive requests to share user locations with a friend.
+- [X] Reset the map to user locations.
-- [] Turn off tracking.
+- [] Turn off all location sharing.
-- [] Select three map modes: split screen, shared screen, solor screen.
+- [] Select three map modes: split screen, shared screen, solo screen.
-- [] Find friends with app installed, invite friends without the app.
+- [] Find friends with app installed.
-- [] Reset the map to the user's pin.

 **Optional** features: User can

 - [] Track multiple friends at a time.
+- [] Enable maps to fix to users' locations.
 - [] Leave geonotes.
 - [] Login with Facebook account.
 - [] Ping other users.
-- [] Set timer until unFinds friend.
+- [] Set timer for user location sharing to end.
+- [] Invite friends without the app.

 **APIs**
-- Google Maps API (link to endpoint)
+- Google Maps SDK API (link to endpoint)

 **Model Classes**
-- Users: username, password, phone number, location, email, tracking
+- Users: username, password, phone number, latitute, longitude, email, locationSharingEnabled
+- Contacts: name, phone number, appUser, locationSharing

 ## Video Walkthrough